About the Area

 The Road to the Isles Marketing Group liaises with the VIC (Visitor Information Centre) in Mallaig.
 Details of all members are available here and help can be provided to arrange last minute accommodation bookings.
 It is also a coffee shop and offers a wide range of souvenirs, etc.

 At Arisaig, don't miss the award-winning Land, Sea and Islands Centre.
 Displays include information about local crofting, fishing, church history, marine life, nature, archaeology, Bonnie Prince Charlie, and those who trained in the area for the Special Operations Executive (SOE) during World War II.
 A small shop sells crafts, cards, books, photographs and prints.
 Local tourist information is also available.
 WiFi access is available.
-Admission is free for 2012 (donations are welcome).
-Opening times this summer are Monday - Friday 10:00 - 18:00, Saturday 10:00 - 16:00, Sunday 13:00 - 16:00.
+This centre is run on a voluntary basis.
+Free admission (donations welcome).
+Summer 2014 opening times are Monday to Friday: 10am - 6pm; Saturday: 10am - 4pm; Sunday: 2pm - 5pm.
+Reduced opening times in the winter months.
 Telephone 01687 450771.

 Photos & Arts & Crafts